mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

   }
 }
 ```
+### 4.5.
+Support for Composite and Layered Attestation
+This profile supports composite attestation where different system components (e.g., hardware TEE, OS runtime, and AI model) are owned or managed by different entities.

+- **Nesting Mechanism:** Components SHOULD be represented as nested EATs within the submods claim (Key 266).
+Each nested token MAY be signed by a different attestation key belonging to the respective component owner.

+- **Verifier Role:** A Verifier receiving a composite EAT SHOULD follow the Hierarchical Pattern, where it acts as a Lead Verifier and delegates the appraisal of individual submodules to specialized verifiers that hold the appropriate Trust Anchors for each owner.

 ## 5. Security Considerations
 - All claims MAY be bound to a hardware-rooted attestation (e.g., TEE) via standard EAT platform claims (ueid, oemid, dbgstat).